mailwatch/mailwatch-docs/_posts/upgrading-rc5.md

 ATTENTION:

-Several files have changed their name and location in MailWatch 1.2.0 Particularly the PHP files that are launched in cron and the Init script files.
+Several files have changed their name and location in MailWatch 1.2.0, particularly the PHP files that are launched in cron and the Init script files.
 Please read the documentation carefully to remove old files during the upgrade.